cyberscribe/d20datascience/README.md

 [Jupyter notebook containing all experiments](https://nbviewer.jupyter.org/github/cyberscribe/d20datascience/blob/master/Creature%20Contest.ipynb)

+## Acknowledgments

+Thanks to Robert Staton for providing review.

 ## Legal Disclaimer

 This research is provided for educational purposes and is based on the game mechanics of the [SRD 5.1](http://dnd.wizards.com/articles/features/systems-reference-document-srd) licensed under [OGL v.01a](https://dnd.wizards.com/articles/features/systems-reference-document-srd) as well as researcher interpretations of guidelines set out in the Player's Handbook (Wizards of the Coast, August 2014) and Dungeon Master's Guide (Wizards of the Coast, December 2014).
-No license, contract, or agreement is hereby expressed or implied by the researcher in respect to the owner of the world's greatest role-playing game or its respective copyright or trademarks.
+No license, contract, or agreement is hereby expressed or implied by the researcher in respect to the owner of the world's greatest role-playing game or its respective copyrights or trademarks.